15 Essential Logo Design Considerations to Build a Strong Brand Identity

 Final Thoughts on Logo Design

 When executed correctly, a logo is a powerful asset for your brand.
 It is essential for developing your brand image and building brand awareness.
-However, creating an effective visual representation of your brand requires a lot more than simply graphic design.
+However, creating a compelling visual representation of your brand requires a lot more than simply graphic design.

-If you carefully follow our essential logo design considerations, you will end up with an effective brand logo that you can use for all your web and print needs without unpleasant surprises down the road.
-And you are certainly able to design your own brand logo using readily available software and resources.
+Suppose you carefully follow our essential logo design considerations.
+In that case, you will have a compelling brand logo that you can use for all your web and print needs without unpleasant surprises down the road.
+And you are undoubtedly able to design your own brand logo using readily available software and resources.

 I do recommend that you stay with the industry standards and avoid free tools that usually provide questionable results at best.